cfhirsch/adventofcode2024/README.md

 Part 1: Scanning each row and column in the input was straightforward, but it took me a bit to figure out how to get all diagonals without double counting.
 For each row/column/diagonal of text, I used two regexes, one for "XMAS" and the other for "SAMX" to count all the matches.

+Part 2: Part 2 was actually easier than Part 1 for me!
+I just setup the four possible X's as arrays, and looped through the grid looking for matches.
+I initially got the bounds checking wrong, but once I fixed that I got the right answer.